vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ## <a id="integrate-to"> </a> Integrate Tanzu Kubernetes clusters with Tanzu Observability

-For instructions on enabling Tanzu Observability on your workload cluster, see [Set up Tanzu Observability to Monitor a Tanzu Kubernetes Clusters](./tko-saas-services.md#set-up-tanzu-observability-to-monitor-a-tanzu-kubernetes-clusters)
+For more information about enabling Tanzu Observability on your workload cluster, see [Set up Tanzu Observability to Monitor a Tanzu Kubernetes Clusters](./tko-saas-services.md#set-up-tanzu-observability-to-monitor-a-tanzu-kubernetes-clusters).

 ## <a id="integrate-tsm"> </a> Integrate Tanzu Kubernetes clusters with Tanzu Service Mesh

-For instructions on installing Tanzu Service Mesh on your workload cluster, see [Onboard a Tanzu Kubernetes Cluster to Tanzu Service Mesh](./tko-saas-services.md#onboard-a-tanzu-kubernetes-cluster-to-tanzu-service-mesh)
+For more information about installing Tanzu Service Mesh on your workload cluster, see [Onboard a Tanzu Kubernetes Cluster to Tanzu Service Mesh](./tko-saas-services.md#onboard-a-tanzu-kubernetes-cluster-to-tanzu-service-mesh).

 ## <a id="deploy-user-managed-packages"> </a> Deploy User-Managed Packages on Tanzu Kubernetes clusters

-For instructions on installing user-managed packages on the Tanzu Kubernetes clusters, see [Deploy User-Managed Packages in Workload Clusters](tkg-package-install.md).
+For more information about installing user-managed packages on the Tanzu Kubernetes clusters, see [Deploy User-Managed Packages in Workload Clusters](tkg-package-install.md).

 ## Single VIP Network Architecture